 The types of tools and software we use to connect to one another mean that remote meetings (or digitally connected meetings in general) can be more efficient and engaging than in-person meetings without any digital tools.
 Finding the right technology and understanding its specific, user-related functions can help your meeting stay productive, including:

-• Ice breakers like polls, quizzes and raffles can help your team relax and have a little fun before the work begins.
+- Ice breakers like online audience polls, audience quiz tools and raffles can help your team relax and have a little fun before the work begins.

 Best practices for tech issues